usertakenname/whisper-wins-backend/README.md

 ![workflow graph of Whisper-Wins](AuctionFlowChartv2.svg)

 ## Limitations and Simplifications
-1. **Visibility of onchain callbacks:** In order to guarantee fairness, the onchain callbacks of offchain functions (e.g.: startAuction() and startAuctionCallback()) should only be callable by it offchain counterpart.
-By trying to modify the visibility to "internal" and "private" we ended up in compilation errors, though.
-Therefore, we are left with the assumption that the callbacks are only called by the responding offchain function(s).
+1. **Visibility of Onchain Callbacks:** To ensure fairness, the on-chain callbacks for off-chain functions (e.g., startAuction() and startAuctionCallback()) should ideally be callable only by their corresponding off-chain counterparts.
+However, when attempting to modify the visibility to "internal" or "private," we encountered compilation errors.
+As a result, we have to assume that these callbacks are only invoked by the respective off-chain function(s).

-2. **NFT storage:** To store the NFT during the auction we currently use a static address we control.
-Ideally, only the contract should be able to move the NFT.
-Initially we wanted to achieve this by using the factory contract as the NFT-holder and let it perform access control to incoming "transferNFT" calls (only the SealedAuction related to the NFT is allowed to do this).
-As we decided against the implementation of the FactoryContract, the SealedAuction needs to manage the NFT by itself.
-Therefore, we need an address with corresponding private key.
-Even though we can generate such a keypair and keep it confidential using SUAVE, that would require an additional transaction by the auctioneer after deploying the contract.
+2. **NFT Storage:** Ideally, only the contract should be able to move the NFT.
+Our initial approach was to use the *FactoryContract* as the NFT holder, allowing it to perform access control on incoming transferNFT calls (ensuring only the *SealedAuction* related to the NFT could trigger the transfer).
+However, since we decided against implementing the *FactoryContract*, the *SealedAuction* now needs to manage the NFT directly. <br/>

-## Setup
+As a result, we require an address with a corresponding private key.
+While we could generate such a keypair and keep it confidential using SUAVE, this would require an additional transaction from the auctioneer after deploying the contract.
+Given that this approach is unintuitive and could disrupt the flow, we decided to store the NFT during the auction in a static address of which we know the private key.

+## Required Tools and Versions
 In order to run the server, you need have the latest version of [Python](https://www.python.org/downloads/) and its module `flask` installed.

 For running a local SUAVE devnet, make sure to have a version of `suave-geth` installed properly and added to your path.
 You can find help on how to get there [here](https://suave-alpha.flashbots.net/tutorials/run-suave). <br/>
 <span style="color: red;">**Important**: As we are dependent on an encryption precompile, you have to build `suave-geth` from source using [this](https://github.com/jonasgebele/suave-geth.git) repository!</span>

-To compile the contracts you need to run `forge build`.
-To be able to do that you might need to install [Foundry](https://getfoundry.sh).
+To compile the smart contracts you need to run `forge build`.
+To be able to do that you might need to install [Foundry](https://getfoundry.sh) (atleast 0.2.2).
 See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.
+We use Solidity 0.8.19 to compile the contracts.

 In order to run our go files, you will need a `go` version of atleast 1.23.1.
 Help on how to install can be found [here](https://go.dev/doc/install) and on how to update an existing version can be found [here](https://gist.github.com/nikhita/432436d570b89cab172dcf2894465753).

+Our application needs to control port 8001 (python server), 8545, 8546, 8551 and 8555 (all for local SUAVE devnet).

+In order to place a bid, make sure to have an EOA on Sepolia with sufficient funds.
+Help on how to get there can be found [here](https://blog.chain.link/sepolia-eth/).

-## General deployment procedure on a local SUAVE devnet:
+## General Deployment Procedure on a Local SUAVE Devnet:
 This section explains how to deploy and interact with a smart contract on your local SUAVE-chain.
 In the following section, you'll find a concrete example demonstrating how to do this with the *SealedAuction* contract.

 1. **Start your local suave chain:**